Zingsla/Study-Buddy/README.md

 * User can remove classes from their schedule
 * User can view details view of a class including other students in the class
 * User can view a list of students that share at least one class
+* User can view a list of their current study buddies
 * User can access other users' profiles to get their contact information
 * User can have schedules compared to find common free time
+* User can edit their profile
+* User can view other students' schedules through their profile

 **Optional Nice-to-have Stories**